Arithmetic functions in short intervals and the symmetric group: Background on symmetric function theory

 The \emph{dual partition} $\lambda'$ is defined to be $(\lambda_1',\lambda_2',...)$ where $\lambda_i'$ is the number of boxes in the $i$-th column of the Young diagram corresponding to $\lambda$.
 So in our example above, $(5,3,3,1)' = (4,3,3,1,1)$.

 The \emph{length of a partition}, $\ell(\lambda)$ is defined to be $k$, where $\lambda = (\lambda_1,...,\lambda_k)$.
 So for instance $\ell(5,3,3,1) = 4$.

 Young diagrams may be used to write down a relatively simple expression for characters of the symmetric group in the form of the famous Murnaghan-Nakayama rule.
 We quickly recall it here, taking from the presentation in \cite[Sec.
-7.17]{St}.
+7.17]{St}, recommended for those who have not seen this result before.
 As a prerequisite, we define \emph{Young tableaus of shape $\lambda$} to be arrays of numbers, weakly increasing across rows and down columns, written in the squares of a Young diagram of $\lambda$.
-A \emph{border strip tableau of shape $\lambda$ and type $\tau$} is a tableau such that among the entries the number $i$ occurs exactly $\tau_i$ times, and for each $i$ the set of squares in which $i$ have been written form a \emph{border strip} -- that is, a connected collection of squares containing no $2\times 2$ squares.
+A \emph{border strip tableau of shape $\lambda$ and type $\tau$} is a Young tableau such that among the entries the number $i$ occurs exactly $\tau_i$ times, and for each $i$ the set of squares in which $i$ have been written form a \emph{border strip} -- that is, a connected collection of squares with no square upward and to the left of any others.
 The \emph{height} of a border strip is one less than the number of rows that contain it, and the height $h(T)$ of a tableau $T$ composed of border strips is the sum of the heights of the border strips.

 \begin{thm}[Murnaghan-Nakayama rule] For $\lambda$ a partition of $n$, and $\tau$ the type of a permutation from $\mathfrak{S}_n$

 where the sum is over all border strip tableaus $T$ of shape $\lambda$ and type $\tau$. \end{thm}